NathanRodet/3proj-google-drive-clone/README.md

 # Supporting architecture :

-The infrastructure is simple and affordable in terms of cost and size, we will use cloud-based solutions to avoid maintenance costs and win robustness on the machines.
+The architecture is simple and affordable in terms of cost and size, we choose cloud-based solutions to avoid maintenance costs, security and win robustness on the machines.

 ## Database

+- Database must isolate the data from the configuration and the operation to prevent critical data leak risks in case of database exposure.
+- Optimization : Policies for deleting or compressing for no longer relevant data.

 ## Web server

+- The webserver is also hosting the administrator backoffice, so we must had provided extra security configuration accordingly.

 ## Monitoring

+- We setup security alert depending on the server services status and resources.

+# Documentation

+- UML diagram.
+- Network and cloud architecture schema.
+- Step-by-step implementation guide.
+- Server configuration files.
+- Database clean-up scripts.
+- User manual.
+- Video of presentation of the solution.

 > Written with [StackEdit](https://stackedit.io/).